 Often, teachers quit because they are burnt out and there is a lack of support in the school.
 Consider providing mental health services to teachers, useful professional development, and an admin team that makes an effort to communicate with them.

 If possible, can your school give teachers the option to teach remotely?
 Many teachers have health conditions that put them at high risk if they were to contract Covid-19.
 Or they may have family members who are at risk.
 Giving them the option to teach remotely will help them to stay safe, which in turn will benefit your school community.

 A silver lining

 And it’s not all bad news.
 The challenges of the past year have actually moved some graduates to be even more motivated to start their teaching career, and they’re eager to get into the classroom.
-Their experiences during the pandemic and outlook make them feel better able to identify with their prospective students.
+Their experiences during the pandemic make them feel better able to identify with their prospective students.

 Think too, of how this pandemic has shifted the way people think about teaching and the difficult, yet essential job teachers have.
 Inequities in schools have been exacerbated and as a result, more visible.
 It’s a time to think about how school has been done, and how it could be done in the future to benefit students.